GuilloteauQ/guilloteauq.github.io/_pages/alstom.md

 ## Results

 I wrote a set of VBA macros that reduced the processing time of the Bill of Materials by 10.
+These macros are now used in several Alstom's site.
 I also automized several tasks that were previously done by hand, like file generation and data management from suppliers.